 If the client was issued a client secret, then the server must authenticate the client.
 One way to authenticate the client is to accept another parameter in this request,

 client_secret.
 Alternately the authorization server can use HTTP Basic Auth.
-Technically the spec allows the authorization server to support any form of client authentication, and even mentions public/private key pair as an option.
-However in practice, most servers support the simpler methods of authenticating clients using either or both of the methods mentioned here.
+Technically the spec allows the authorization server to support any form of client authentication, and mentions public/private key pair as an option.
+In practice, most consumer servers support the simpler methods of authenticating clients using either or both of the methods mentioned here.
 For more advanced methods of authenticating the client, refer to RFC 7523 which defines a method of using a signed JWT as client authentication.

 Verifying the authorization code grant

-After checking for all required parameters, and authenticating the client if the client was issued a secret, the authorization server can continue verifying the other parts of the request.
+After checking for all required parameters, and authenticating the client if the client was issued credentials, the authorization server can continue verifying the other parts of the request.

 The server then checks if the authorization code is valid, and has not expired.
 The service must then verify that the authorization code provided in the request was issued to the client identified.
 Lastly, the service must ensure the redirect URI parameter present matches the redirect URI that was used to request the authorization code.